Each-Way Betting Explained

 How Place Terms Work

 The place part of your each-way bet pays at a fraction of the win odds.
-The fraction and number of places depend on the race type and field size.
+The fraction and number of places paid depend on the race type and field size.

 Standard Place Terms